KashiwaByte/vikingdb-mcp-server/README.md

 ### Tools

-The server implements one tool:
+The server implements the following tools:

+- vikingdb-colleciton-intro: introduce the collection of vikingdb

+- vikingdb-index-intro: introduce the index of vikingdb

 - vikingdb-upsert-information: upsert information to vikingdb for later use

 - vikingdb-search-information: Searches for information in the VikingDB